awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

        ]
    }
    ```

-   Attach this IAM policy to your IAM user\.

 1. Create an IAM policy that provides access to AWS DMS\.
 Make sure that your IAM policy includes the following permissions\.